Charelk2/Flinkdink2/README.md

 emoji avatar.
 Submitting the form saves the profile via `ProfileProvider` and redirects to the kid selection page.

+### Creating Profiles

+1. Tap **Add Child** on the onboarding screen.
+2. Enter the child's name, birthday and optionally choose an emoji avatar.
+3. Press **Save Profile** to store it locally and return to the selector.

+You can repeat these steps to create profiles for multiple children.

 ### Kid Selector

 Saved profiles appear in a responsive grid rendered by the **KidSelector**